Chapter 10: ERP Procurement System or Buying Module

 Breaking down the workflow

-In comparison to some of the other workflows we’ve discussed, the buying process is relatively simpler in nature.
+In comparison to some of the other workflows we’ve discussed, the buying process is relatively simpler.
 Let’s take some time to familiarize ourselves with some key terms that may be new to us, and add context to existing definitions we’ve discussed earlier.
 Some of the terms in the flowchart below come into play when managing Inventory and Accounts, so we’ll save those for later.

 Figure 6.
 Standard ERP buying workflow